computational-chemical-biology/Chemwalker_Snakemake/README.md

 # ChemWalker Snakemake workflow

 This workflow allows the use of [ChemWalker](https://github.com/computational-chemical-biology/ChemWalker) on HPC.
-A slurm job example is provided as an example of parallel job.
+A slurm job file is provided as an example of parallel job.

 ## Installation